 The first step is to save as much as you can for your retirement, while optimizing your tax strategy.
 The key is to fund your various retirement vehicles consistently to reap the most benefits.

-It's likely you'll want to max out your tax-favored IRA Opens in new window and 401(k) Opens in new window (or similar retirement plan) contributions, while also investing in things like mutual funds.
+It's likely you'll want to max out your tax-favored IRA Opens in new window and 401(k) Opens in new window (or similar retirement plan) contributions, while also investing in things like taxable mutual funds or ETFs.
 Taking a diversified approach can help limit your risk while also getting the most out of your investments.

 You also need to understand how your various investments affect your individual tax situation.
 Talking with a financial professional can help you figure out your best options.

 If you're married…

 By age 50, more than 90% Opens in new window of people in Western cultures will have been married.
 This partnership can be a delicate financial balancing act.
-You want to make sure you are in the know regarding the state of your finances and that you can take them over, should something happen to your spouse.
+You want to make sure you’re in the know regarding your finances—and that you can take them over should something happen to your spouse.
 Having a life insurance policy can help make sure that your bases are covered.

-When it comes to taxes — are you filing jointly or separately?
-It's important to know how your filing choice may affect Social Security benefits taxation, pension plans and more.
-All of this could have an impact on what you owe in taxes and may also affect your future income.
+When it comes to taxes: Are you filing jointly or separately?
+It's important to know how your filing status may affect taxation of Social Security benefits, pension plans and more.
+All of this could affect what you owe in taxes as well as your future income.

-If you have left the workplace to take care of your family, you may still contribute to an IRA.
-If you file jointly, plus your spouse has earned income, you can save for the future and also take advantage of some tax benefits.
+If you’ve left the workplace to take care of your family, you may still contribute to an IRA.
+If you file taxes jointly, and your spouse has earned income, you can save for the future and also take advantage of some tax benefits.

-Tip: Sit down with your partner to go over whether you file jointly or separately.
+Tip: Sit down with your partner to review whether you file jointly or separately.
 What are the pros and cons?
 Does your current decision align with both of your future retirement goals?

 If you're widowed…